 It doesn’t matter where I am, you can always catch me stopping and staring at plants.
 Luckily that doesn’t count for the jungle in my home, otherwise I’d never get anything done.

 I’m a lover of tea, the moon and mac'n'cheese - not necessarily in that order.
-I have a house full of animals, two ridiculously large dogs and three bitchy cats.
-I want kids, as many as possible.
+I have a house full of animals and I want kids, as many as possible.
 And as I’m sure you’ve gathered, my favorite place is my home.
 My second is the fabric store.

 My favorite person is the one I married, we can sit for hours discussing ideas and life- and equally as long in warm, comfortable silence.
 He encourages me to sleep late in the mornings, and take my afternoon naps.
 He tells me I’m beautiful every day, and that counts double on days that I feel my worst.
 He’s my person.